AntimaNakhat/Text_Generation/README.md

-# Text Generation using Google's Gemini Pro
+# Text Generation using Google's Gemini

 This repository demonstrates how to generate text using the **Gemini flash** model via the Google Generative AI SDK.
 The project is implemented in a Jupyter Notebook and provides a simple interface for interacting with Gemini's large language model (LLM).